jlrindal/AnalyticsPilot/README.md

 ## Overview

-Analytics Pilot is an Electron-based application that provides AI-powered analysis capabilities for Power BI semantic models.
-It enables users to interact with their Power BI data using natural language queries and AI assistance.
+Analytics Pilot is an Electron-based application that connects your Power BI semantic model to LLM APIs, making natural language DAX generation and streamlined DAX development faster and more efficient.

 ## Features

 - **Power BI Integration**: Connect to both local Power BI Desktop models and Power BI Service workspaces
-- **AI-Powered Analysis**: Use various AI providers (OpenAI, Anthropic, Google, Ollama) to analyze your data
+- **AI-Powered Analysis**: Use various AI providers (OpenAI, Anthropic, Ollama) to analyze your data
 - **Natural Language Queries**: Generate DAX measures, calculated columns, and tables using natural language
-- **Multiple AI Provider Support**: Configure different AI providers based on your needs
+- **Multiple AI Provider Support**: Configure different AI providers based on your needs, control your token cost (currently, there is no auto-model selection to ensure you are not using too big a model for the job.
+You should monitor your API costs).
 - **Cross-Platform**: Available for Windows, macOS, and Linux

 ## Getting Started